jasperRob/earthworm/README.md

 list.

 **Worktrees** — when you add a project, earthworm scans the repo for existing git worktrees and lists them automatically.
-Selecting one and pressing `n` opens it as a new tmux session without creating a new worktree.

 ## Configuration